Fiat Chrysler U.S. to recall vehicles to prevent hacking

 DETROIT/SAN FRANCISCO (Reuters) - Fiat Chrysler will recall 1.4 million vehicles in the United States to install software to prevent hackers from gaining remote control of the engine, steering and other systems in what federal officials said was the first such action of its kind.

-The announcement on Friday by FCA US LLC, formerly Chrysler Group LLC, was made days after reports that cybersecurity researchers used a wireless connection to turn off a Jeep Cherokee’s engine as it drove, increasing concerns about the safety of Internet-enabled vehicles.
+The announcement on Friday by FCA US LLC, formerly Chrysler Group LLC, was made after cybersecurity researchers used the Internet to turn off a Jeep Cherokee’s engine as it drove, increasing concerns about the safety of Internet-connected vehicles.

-The researchers used Fiat Chrysler’s (FCAU.N) (FCHA.MI) telematics system to break into a volunteer’s Cherokee being driven on the highway and issue commands to the engine, steering and brakes.
+The researchers used Fiat Chrysler’s telematics system to break into the Cherokee being driven on the highway and issue commands to the engine, steering and brakes.

-The National Highway Traffic Safety Administration (NHTSA) said on Friday it would investigate whether FCA’s solution to upgrade software was enough to protect consumers from hackers, although FCA said in its recall announcement that it was unaware of any injuries.
+The National Highway Traffic Safety Administration (NHTSA) on Friday said it would investigate whether or not FCA’s solution to upgrade software was enough to protect consumers from hackers.

+FCA said in its recall announcement that it was unaware of any injuries related to hackers gaining access to a car’s computer systems through its Uconnect system.

-A spokesman for NHTSA said that it was the first recall of vehicles because of concerns about cybersecurity, and experts said they hoped it would send a shock through the auto industry and beyond it.
+A spokesman for NHTSA said that it was the first recall of vehicles because of concerns about cybersecurity.

-The risks of increasing connectivity to physical devices extend far beyond cars and into hospitals and chemical plants and factories, they said.
+The risks of increasing connectivity to physical devices extend far beyond cars and into hospitals and chemical plants and factories, experts said.

 “It’s a huge problem, and it’s an architectural problem with this Internet-of-Things concept,” said Nicholas Weaver, a security researcher at the nonprofit International Computer Science Institute in Berkeley, California.

-He said that at present there is a divide in terms of design, in that cars and other products could be accessible from a variety of sources, such as smartphones, as with the Cherokee, or else can be designed to communicate only with a single authenticated server.
+He said that for now there is a divide, in that cars and other things could be accessible from a variety of sources, such as smartphones, as with the Cherokee, or else can be designed to communicate only with a single authenticated server.

-Products designed to be accessible by a range of means including smartphones leave a large “attack surface” that is easier to penetrate.
-But products that communicate only with a single authenticated server allow the company that owns the server to compile a raft of information about the user, increasing privacy concerns, Weaver said.
+The former leaves a large “attack surface” that is easier to penetrate.
+But the latter gives one company a raft of information about the user, increasing privacy concerns, Weaver said.

-Ed Skoudis, an expert in securing connected devices, said the fact that the recall came so soon after publication of the FCA cybersecurity issue “is a shot across the bow of other IoT manufacturers that this could cost them a lot of money.”

-Skoudis said he hoped companies would reconsider what they spend on security earlier in the design process in order to avoid similar recalls, lawsuits and the threat of increased regulation.

 Automakers have until now sought to play down the threat that hackers could gain control of a vehicle using a wireless connection.
-While hackers had previously demonstrated the ability to tamper with onboard systems using a physical connection to the car’s diagnostic system, the researchers were able to control the Jeep Cherokee remotely.
+While hackers had previously demonstrated the ability to tamper with onboard systems using a physical connection to the car’s diagnostic system, the “white hat” hackers were able to control the Jeep Cherokee remotely.

 The NHTSA and members of Congress have expressed concern about the security of Internet-connected vehicle control systems.

-Two Democratic Senators introduced a bill on Tuesday that would direct the NHTSA to develop standards for isolating critical software and detect hacking as it occurs.
+Two Democrats introduced a bill on Tuesday that would direct the NHTSA to develop standards for isolating critical software and detect hacking as it occurs.

 The recalled vehicles include some of the top-selling FCA products including the Jeep Grand Cherokee and Cherokee SUVs from model years 2014 and 2015 and 2015 Dodge Challenger sports coupes, among others. (bit.ly/1IrgUR1)